featalion/efficio_feeder/README.md

 --

 EfficioFeeder processes RSS/Atom streams.
-Each stream can contain one or more RSS/Atom feeds to process and number of HTTP endpoints to POST new items to.
+Each stream can contain one or more RSS/Atom feeds to process and number of HTTP endpoints to POST new items.

 Fully Cloud-based, uses [Iron.io](http://iron.io) infrastructure.